Using ESET version 6 Business products on virtual machines—FAQ

 For a cluster of three hosts, do I need to deploy ESET Virtualization Security appliance or ESET Shared Local Cache on each host or only one EVSA/ESLC per cluster?

 EVS requires a security appliance (EVSA) to be installed on each host.
 Because the scanning introspection is limited to host, it cannot scan VMs on other hosts.
-However, ESLC can be installed once in your network and would be accessible from all virtual machines (across hosts) that have an ESET-compatible business product installed on it (for instance, ESET Endpoint Security, ESET File Security for Microsoft Windows Server).
+However, ESLC can be installed once in your network and would be accessible from all virtual machines (across hosts) that have an ESET-compatible business product installed on it (for instance, ESET Endpoint Security, ESET File Security for MS Windows Server).

 Can I run EVSA on some hosts and ESLC on others?